 Yes.
 A majority of Burlington’s businesses lease their spaces.
 The C-19 OBF Loan Agreement, that you will need to sign, requires written permission from the building owner to make the improvements.
 Also, the Loan Agreement requires you to certify that your lease is longer than the loan re-payment term that you have agreed to.

 What if I close my BED account before paying off the OBF loan?

 The loan balance will be due in full when you close your BED account.

 Can any contractor perform the energy efficiency work?

-Change-orders that impact the price and/or the energy performance of the project are only allowed with prior approval from BED and business owner.
+Change-orders, to the initial SOW document, that impact the price and/or the energy performance of the project are only allowed with prior approval from BED and business owner.

 How do contractors get paid?